Soil Mix Conundrum - Peat Moss vs Coconut Coir

 2. What Takes Time Going Down, Takes Time Coming Up

-So if it takes that much time for water to soak into the peat moss, imagine how long it will take to wick up from the bottom.
+So if it takes that long for water to soak into the peat moss, imagine how long it will take to wick up from the bottom.

 In the video, water had gravity to help it soak in, but it sat there.
 So think about the problems water will have fighting gravity to wick upward when we bottom water a microgreens tray.